101br03k/linux-alldekstop-install/README.md

 How to use:<br>
 Type in your linux terminal:
-1. git clone https://github.com/101br03k/linux-alldekstop-install && cd linux-alldekstop-install && sudo bash dekstopinstall.sh
+1. git clone https://github.com/101br03k/linux-alldekstop-install && cd linux-alldekstop-install && sudo bash dekstopinstall.sh <br>
 ##thats it